UMAS for Members is our on-line registration, enrolment and member management system for new and returning users.

 No prior educational qualifications are required and there are no tests or examinations.

 Membership is available on an annual basis at a low cost for anyone aged 50 or over who is not in full time work.
 We particularly encourage new retirees or semi-retirees.

 Fees for courses are minimal.
 There is a basic registration fee to cover administrative costs including venue hire or materials where required.

 U3A Margaret River is committed to providing members with opportunities to interact through learning and teaching, without distinction between those who learn and those who teach.
 We aim to foster the intellectual, cultural and creative abilities of our members.

 As well as keeping minds active, we provide a social outlet to connect members to the community around them.

 We are fortunate to have a vast amount of experience and knowledge within our community and we encourage all members to share it with us.

 The guiding principles of self-help and mutual support are the very cornerstones of the U3A movement.

 U3A Margaret River is always looking for people willing and able to share their knowledge and expertise with others.
-If you have any skills or information that you would like to share please email Jack Knudson, our current programme coordinator at email@example.com.
-She would be happy to discuss any ideas with you.
+If you have any skills or information that you would like to share please email Jack Knudson, our current programme coordinator at firstname.lastname@example.org.
+He would be happy to discuss any ideas with you.
 Courses generally range from two to six weeks, or occasionally, such as for languages, longer.
 So please come forward!
 We are a community rich in resources and ideas and this is a great way of sharing these within our community.